Jerami Grant NBA Preview vs. the Lakers

-Jerami Grant will take the court for the Portland Trail Blazers on Sunday at 10:00 PM ET, versus the Los Angeles Lakers.
+Jerami Grant and the rest of the Portland Trail Blazers will be matching up versus the Los Angeles Lakers on Friday at 10:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Let's break down the prop bets available for Grant, using stats and trends to make good predictions.
+With prop bets available for Grant, let's examine some stats and trends to help you find good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.